tresorama/jacopomarrone/src/blog-contents/load-global-css-in-block-theme-in-wordpress.md

   name: Jacopo Marrone
 ---

+## Update (2023-02-27 - 27 Feb)

+There is a better solution, and simpler, to do what this guide does.
+There is a `add_editor_style` function in core wordpress, that does exactly what this guide does manually.
+Thanks to [carolinan](https://github.com/carolinan) that suggested this in this [issue](https://github.com/WordPress/gutenberg/issues/48437#issuecomment-1445262652).

+For instance, [add_editor_style](https://developer.wordpress.org/reference/functions/add_editor_style/) inject a CSS file and:

+- in editor page, add `.editor-styles-wrapper` scoped selector to every definition, works also in media query.
+  i.e. `.text-3xl` become `.editor-styles-wrapper .text-3xl`
+- in frontend, the CSS file is loaded as inline `<style>` after all `<link>` files.
+So it will be high in specificity without adding scoped selector.

+End of update.

+## Guide

 Goal of this guide:
 Load a CSS file insde both editor and frontend.
 This CSS contains classes that when applied, they must override an already present class coming from the generated CSS of `theme.json`.